Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 I highly suggest to check with your doctor if you have any of these symptoms.

-You can also take a short OCD test that will help you to better understand the symptoms.
+You can also take a short OCD test that will help you to understand the symptoms better.

 Too much vitamin A

-Vitamin A is an essential vitamin for good vision, a strong immune system, and healthy skin.
+Vitamin A is essential for good vision, a robust immune system, and healthy skin.

-But too much Vitamin A can actually be toxic, and lead to a condition called hypervitaminosis A.
+However, too much Vitamin A can be toxic and lead to hypervitaminosis A.

-Vitamin A toxicity is rare, but it can be serious if not treated promptly.
+Vitamin A toxicity is rare, but it can be severe if not treated promptly.

-If you have any of these symptoms, it’s important to see a doctor right away.
+If you have any of these symptoms, you must see a doctor immediately.

 Contact Dermatitis

-As mentioned earlier there are lots of causes of chapped lips, and one of them is contact dermatitis.
+As mentioned earlier, there are many causes of chapped lips, one of which is contact dermatitis.

-Contact dermatitis is a skin condition that’s caused by an allergic reaction to something you’ve come into contact with.
+Contact dermatitis is a skin condition caused by an allergic reaction to something you’ve encountered.

 The allergen could be anything from cosmetics to fragrances to metal jewelry.